SlapOS/slapos/stack/monitor/README.md

 If you have sub-instances, you should collect the base monitor url from all instances with monitor and send it to monitor-url-list or you can override "monitor-base-url-dict" section and add all the urls as key/value pairs in the root instance.

-    [monitor-base-url-list]
+    [monitor-base-url-dict]
     monitor1-url = https://[xxxx:xxx:xxxx:e:11::1fb1]:4200
     monitor2-url = https://[xxxx:xxx:xxxx:e:22::2fb2]:4200
     ..
     ..

-Also, All monitors of the sub instances need to have same password as the password of the root instance monitor.
+Also, all monitors of the sub instances need to have same password as the password of the root instance monitor.

 NB: You should use double $ (ex: $${monitor-template:rendered}) instead of one $ in your instance template file if it's not a jinja template.
 See:
 - Jinja template file exemple, use one $: https://lab.nexedi.com/nexedi/slapos/blob/master/software/slaprunner/instance-resilient-test.cfg.jinja2